Roman Reigns Puts Twitter Hater In His Place, Proves Even Social Media Is His Yard Now

 Interestingly, as is the case with all things WWE, just about every superstar (at one time or another) has gone from babyface to heel — and sometimes back again.
 It’s common practice for the biggest superstars to turn heel at some point throughout the course of their career — Roman Reigns, however, is something else entirely.

-With or without an official heel turn, Roman Reigns, on sheer principle, seems to attract the hate of a heel and the love of a babyface depending upon who you ask.
+With or without an official heel turn, Roman Reigns, on sheer principle, seems to attract the hate of a heel and the love of a babyface depending upon whom you ask.
 Roman Reigns himself is something of a hybrid heel, and that, in an of itself makes his situation unique.
 There are likely just as many people that would like to see the Roman Empire expand as would like to see it burn — and even more still that would gladly light the fire and play the fiddle as it all goes down in flames.

 Still, as far as Roman Reigns is concerned, with as much hate and heckling as the guy receives on a regular basis, every once in a while the “Big Dog” has his day, and Roman Reigns recently had such a day when he speared a Twitter hater with a poignant comeback on the social media platform: